s-hardt/VHDL_Pub/README.md

 # VHDL_Pub
-Public vhdl examples with errors
+Public vhdl examples with typical errors.

+Some are easier to detect some are header.